erochest/reading-log/choi-angela-s/hello-kitty-must-die.md

 over [DH 2016][dh2016], I re-read it.

 It was both more problematic and more awesome than I remembered.
-It never does really settle down, and the main character is more of an anti-hero than I recalled.
+It never does really settle down, and the main character is more of an <span property="p:theme_of" resource="etag:anti-hero">anti-hero</span> than I recalled.

 To be honest, I'm a little embarrassed by how much I like it.
 The main character is a relatable and loveable, but not even vaguely likeable.
 When